plumsily/random-quote-machine/README.md

 This is a React app that explores building out the frontend components for a random quote generator.
 The user can update the page with new quotes and choose to tweet the quote as well.
+Background animations and colors are dynamically chosen for each quote.

 Check out the demo <a href="https://plumsily.github.io/random-quote-machine/">here</a>!